The Short Version

 Fast forward a few months and I’m living in London.
 Adulting.
 And still managing to pay my rent and food (and keep my debts at bay) with my income as an author.

-I’m the Brother who’s there for them when they need me.
+Now I’m the Brother who’s there for others when they feel the same way.